mbakgun/n8n-slack-socket-mode/README.md

 - `workflow_step_deleted`: A workflow step supported by your app was removed from a workflow
 - `workflow_step_execute`: A workflow step supported by your app should execute
 - `workflow_unpublished`: A workflow that contains a step supported by your app was unpublished
+- `slash_command`: When a user invokes a slash command

 ## Usage Examples